 Causes of autoimmune disease

-It's not known why this happens, although autoimmune conditions most often affect people with a genetic predisposition.
+It's not known why autoimmune diseases develop, although most people who have an autoimmune disease have a genetic predisposition.
 An environmental factor such as an infection, stress, medication, diet or even ultraviolet radiation then triggers the symptoms of the autoimmune disease.

 Types and symptoms of autoimmune disease